MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/brief-paper.md

 The Ecuadorian government’s efforts to ensure access to education have primarily focused on the provision of digital resources.
-Country-wide school closures commenced on the 13th of March (Ministerio de Educación, 2020A).On the 16th of March, digital classes commenced in the highlands and amazon regions, complemented by the launch of an online portal which serves as a repository of over 840 digital learning tools and a special website which hosts forums, videos, tutorials, homework and
+Country-wide school closures commenced on the 13th of March (Ministerio de Educación, 2020A).
+On the 16th of March, digital classes commenced in the highlands and amazon regions, complemented by the launch of an online portal which serves as a repository of over 840 digital learning tools and a special website which hosts forums, videos, tutorials, homework and